Alexandra Kalna was born in Warsaw (Poland), came to France during her studies in geology and settled down in Southwestern France.

 Pressing grapes with the old fashion press was quite an experience.
 This is something we will never forget and we want to pratice from time to time for some vintage wines.

-Ahlocolic fermentation is started in stainless containers for a couple of months after manually harvesting our organic grapes, end of October begining of November.
+Ahlocolic fermentation is started in stainless containers for a several weeks after manually harvesting our organic grapes, end of October begining of November.
 We age our wine for almost 2 years in oak barrels.

 Each year, in February to March, we produce beautiful daffodils, traditionally offered in France for the Grand Mother day.